raspibolt/raspibolt/static-channel-backup.md

   > [...]
   ```

-* If you enabled local backup, check the content of your local storage device.
+* If you enabled the local backup, check the content of your local storage device.
 It should now contain a backup file with the date/time corresponding to the test made just above

   ```sh
   $ ls -la /mnt/storage-device-scb
   > -rwxr-xr-x 1 lnd  lnd  14011 Feb  5 10:59 channel-20220205-105949.backup
   ```

-* If you enabled remote backup, check your GitHub repository (in the "<> code" tab).
+* If you enabled the remote backup, check your GitHub repository (in the `[ <> Code ]` tab).
 It should now contain the latest timestamped backup file

 You're set!
-Each time you'll open a new channel or close a channel, a timestamped copy of the backup file will automatically be saved to your desired backup location(s).
+Each time you open a new channel or close an existing one, the monitoring script will automatically save a timestamped copy of the  backup file to your backup location(s).

 <br /><br />